Jerusalem

 Rivlin met Croatian Pres.
 Grabar-Kitarović, praises cooperation, friendship, and joint fefforts to free world of anti-Semitism.

-Israeli President Reuven Rivlin welcomed today, Monday, 29.7 President Kolinda Grabar-Kitarović of
+Israeli President Reuven Rivlin welcomed today, Monday, 29.7 President Kolinda Grabar-Kitarović of Croatia at the beginning of her state visit to Israel.

 The President of Croatia was received at an official ceremony during which the two countries' anthems were played, the presidents reviewed an IDF honor guard and made joint statements, after which they held a working meeting to discuss strengthening cooperation between the two countries.